treeman/money/README.md

 1. mix test for some reason isn't running import tests?!

 ## Categories
+1. UI for:
     1. Need to be able to create a category and groups
     1. Need to be able to delete/rename a category and groups

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...